fenago/tableau-intermediate/lab-guides/md/Lab_6.md

 Creating a dashboard
 --------------------------------------

-In this recipe, you will be guided through an explanation and overview of the basics of creating a dashboard.
+In this lab, you will be guided through an explanation and overview of the basics of creating a dashboard.
 We will create a simple dashboard containing three worksheets, and we will build on it in the upcoming recipes.